CyVerse-learning-materials/cyverse_mooc/docs/step8.md

 Some potential benefits of running RStudio in VICE include more processing power (especially if you choose additional resources at launch -- see the Advanced Settings).

 Since this session is running on CyVerse hardware, transferring large data will also happen at increased speed.
-To complete our analyses, we will install the and compute a phylogenetic tree.
+To complete our analyses, we will install the [`ape` package](https://cran.r-project.org/web/packages/ape/index.html){target=_blank} and compute a phylogenetic tree.

 ??? tip "Using RStudio"